 3. State-Specific Variations

-Because Medicaid is state-administered, each state can have different rules regarding coverage.
+Because Medicaid is state-administered, each state has different coverage rules.
 Some states may offer additional diabetic supplies or more generous coverage for certain supplies, while others may have stricter guidelines.

-Beneficiaries need to review their state’s Medicaid program to understand the specific coverage details for diabetic supplies and how to access them.
+Beneficiaries should review their state’s Medicaid program to understand the specific coverage details for diabetic supplies and how to obtain them.

 Commonly Covered Supplies and Their Limitations